 Good CDs know their client’s design is the first impression and business greeting to potential customers in the online world.
 It used to be a handshake and a smile that greeted new potential customers.
 But in 2020, your brand aesthetics and identity is essentially the new handshake today.
 With an increase of digital consumption, customers are learning about businesses online more than ever before.
 This is why having a great design and expert digital marketing team collaborating together is the most important asset to being a good CD.
 If you are considering a career as a creative director, it might be a good idea to major in digital marketing.

-As the CD your role has many dimensions as we mentioned throughout this article.
+Are you ready to find your next creative director role?
+As the CD your role has many dimensions.
 You lead the direction of creative projects.
 You also help inspire your team to help clients bring their creative and strategic visions to life.
 While being a CD can be a fun role, it’s also quite challenging.
 There are many non-creative aspects of the job that are time consuming and necessary to lead your team to success.
 After gaining multi-faceted design and leadership experience for a few years (typically 7-10 years), becoming a CD may just be a dream come true.